María Elena Holly: Later years

 Santiago-Holly later married Joe Diaz, a Puerto Rican government official.
 Together, they had three children.
-Now divorced, she is a grandmother living in Dallas, Texas, and promotes her first husband's legacy.
+Santiago-Holly and Diaz would eventually divorce, with Santiago-Holly claiming that Diaz never could accept that she always considered her first husband to be her true love.
+Santiago-Holly declared in 1993 that she would never remarry.
+In the present day, she is a grandmother living in Dallas, Texas, and promotes her first husband's legacy.
 In 1989, The Smithereens paid honor to her with the song "Maria Elena" on their album 11.
 Actress Maria Richwine played Santiago-Holly's role in the 1978 movie The Buddy Holly Story.
 Jill Hennessy portrayed her in the Broadway production of Buddy: The Buddy Holly Story.

 In 1999, Santiago-Holly, along with Holly's siblings, filed a lawsuit against MCA, contending that the company was "defrauding them of royalties by using void contracts and forged signatures", had "grossly underpaid the fair market value of royalties" and had "stolen certain recordings and sold them."
 Santiago-Holly had raised concerns in the 1970s and 1980s "because the amount paid to her appeared "so min [sic]" in comparison to what the market indicated they should be.
 However, she did not investigate based on her suspicions because she did not have the money to pursue the matter", and claimed that she "was ignored and stonewalled".
 The suit also named Joe B. Mauldin and Jerry Allison, Holly's bandmates in the Crickets, and accused them "of unjustified claims to royalty rights for recording sessions they didn't take part in", Norman Petty was alleged to have "conspired with MCA to defraud the Holly heirs."
 On 11 April 2007, "the parties came to an agreement regarding the amount of royalties due", with the court declaring that "MCA owed the Petty estate and the Holly heirs a combined $251,325 in additional royalties".

 In 2008, Santiago-Holly threatened legal action against Peggy Sue Gerron, the subject of the song "Peggy Sue", after the publication of Gerron's autobiography Whatever Happened to Peggy Sue?

 While visiting New York City in May 2008, Santiago-Holly visited Washington Square Park, where Holly often played his guitar.
 She observed musicians singing there, and later told the Avalanche-Journal: "I gave one musician $9 because 9 was Buddy's favorite number."
 She also visited the apartment building where she and Holly had lived.
 Santiago-Holly remarked it was the first time she had been back to the building since Holly's death.

+Although she has stated that Holly was the love of her life, Santiago-Holly, as of 2019, does not plan to be buried next to him.